prologin/iorgen/README.md

 ## Usage

-Make sure python (version 3.5 and above) and python-yaml are installed on your computer and run `python -m iorgen input.yaml`.
+Make sure python (version 3.5 and above) and python-yaml are installed on your computer and run `python3 -m iorgen input.yaml`.
 You can see other options, like selecting only a subset of language, by displaying the help with the `-h` flag.

 ## Input format